abigail-rt/XAI_ENSANUT/README.md

 # Factors Associated with Depression in Mexico: An XAI Comparative Analysis
-Code related to the article Factors Associated with Depression in Mexico: An XAI Comparative Analysis of Tree-Based Classifiers Under Imbalanced Data.
+This repository contains code associated with the article "Factors Associated with Depression in Mexico: An XAI Comparative Analysis of Tree-Based Classifiers Under Imbalanced Data", which has been accepted at the Mexican Conference on Pattern Recognition 2026 (MCPR 2026).

 Dataset